Jodi Thelen

 Jodi Thelen (born June 12, 1962) is an American actress and mental health counselor.

-Born in St. Cloud, Minnesota, Thelen made her screen debut as Georgia Miles, "a willfully free-spirited girl, naive and narcissistic" in Four Friends in 1981.
+Born in St. Cloud, Minnesota, Thelen made her screen debut as Georgia Miles, "a willfully free-spirited girl, naive and narcissistic," in the 1981 film Four Friends.

+In an interview with Roger Ebert, Thelen said she was emancipated at 15 years old and moved to Minneapolis-St. Paul so she could pursue an acting career.
+She worked at the Minneapolis Children’s Theater School and the Minnesota Renaissance Players, before moving to Hollywood, Los Angeles in 1979.
+She acted with the American Theater Arts Company while simultaneously waitressing on Hollywood Blvd.